Flatiron Building: Media

 One of the first films to depict the Flatiron Building was created by Robert Bonine, who used a kinetograph to film the building on October 8, 1902, a week after the building opened.
 In the 1958 comedy film Bell, Book and Candle, James Stewart and Kim Novak were filmed on top of the Flatiron Building in a romantic clinch.
 For Warren Beatty's 1980 film Reds, the base of the building was used for a scene with Diane Keaton.

-Over the years, the Flatiron Building became one of New York City's most photographed buildings.
-In 1987, the building was used as the scene of a murder for the TV series Murder, She Wrote, in the episode "No Accounting for Murder".
-In the 1998 film Godzilla, it is accidentally destroyed by the US Army while in pursuit of Godzilla.
+It is shown in the 1998 film Godzilla, where it is accidentally destroyed by the US Army while in pursuit of the titular kaiju.
 It is depicted as the headquarters of the Daily Bugle, for which Peter Parker is a freelance photographer, in Sam Raimi's Spider-Man trilogy, and once again in The Spectacular Spider-Man animated series.
 It is shown in the Teenage Mutant Ninja Turtles TV series as well.
-In the 2006–2012 comic book series The Boys and the 2022 third season and 2024 fourth season of its television adaptation, it is depicted as the headquarters of the titular CIA black ops group.
+In the comic book series The Boys and its television adaptation, it is depicted as the headquarters of the titular CIA black ops group.

 In 2013, the Whitney Museum of American Art installed a life-sized 3D-cutout replica of Edward Hopper's 1942 painting Nighthawks in the Flatiron Art Space in the building's prow.
 Although Hopper said his picture was inspired by a diner in Greenwich Village, the prow is reminiscent of the painting, and was selected to display the two-dimensional cutouts.
 In 2014, the Lego Architecture series produced a model of the Flatiron Building to add to their series of landmarks.
 The subsequent New York City set, introduced in 2015, also included the building.

-The Flatiron Building was also the subject of a book, The Flatiron: The New York Landmark and the Incomparable City that Arose With It, published in 2010 and written by Alice Sparberg Alexiou.
-Additionally, in 2014, it was the focus of the PBS documentary Treasures of New York: The Flatiron Building.
+In part because of its unusual shape and prominent location, the Flatiron Building has been depicted in books and postcards worldwide.
+It was also depicted on other pieces of merchandise, such as plates, mugs, and various tchotchkes.
+The Flatiron Building was the subject of a book, The Flatiron: The New York Landmark and the Incomparable City that Arose With It, published in 2010 and written by Alice Sparberg Alexiou.
+It was the focus of the 2014 PBS documentary Treasures of New York: The Flatiron Building.